It’s been more than a year since we all hated Panda. It seems like now it’s time for another animal to be hated by webmasters.

 - Are readers sharing your content on social bookmarking sites?

 If not, it’s time to make a proper strategy and work on building your social network.
-In particular, if you have not yet implemented a Google Plus button, you should add that now.

 If you are still thinking that Google hates SEO or SEO is dead, you are mistaken.
 Even on this official post, Google has made it clear that white-hat SEO helps in improving the overall quality of the site and is a necessary part of marketing.